cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 Description
 -----------
-Trains a regression model based upon a particular label and featuresToInclude of a record.
+Trains a regression model based upon a particular label and features of a record.
 Saves this model to a FileSet.

 Use Case
 --------